Joe Jonas Tells Donald Trump To Stay Out Of Sophie Turner’s Home Country, Talks ‘Game Of Thrones’ Spoilers

 — Daily Mail Celebrity (@DailyMailCeleb) July 10, 2018

-As reported by Mashable, Turner shared her feelings about Trump when he was named the runner-up for Person of the Year by TIME magazine.
-She called the president a “sexual abuser” on Twitter, and she wrote that it was “an injustice and insult” that he was included in the same TIME issue that paid tribute to “the Silence Breakers” who helped get the #MeToo movement started.
+As reported by Mashable, Turner shared her feelings about Trump when he was named the runner-up for Person of the Year by Time magazine.
+She called the president a “sexual abuser” on Twitter, and she wrote that it was “an injustice and insult” that he was included in the same Time issue that paid tribute to “the Silence Breakers” who helped get the #MeToo movement started.

 Joe Jonas didn’t talk about his future wife’s feelings about Donald Trump during his recent interview with Metro, but he did answer another question about Sophie Turner when he was quizzed about whether she ever shares any Game of Thrones spoilers with him.
 Unfortunately for fans of Sansa Stark, Jonas doesn’t know if she’ll be one of the pieces left on the board when the game comes to an end.